ABC (programming language)

 ABC was originally a monolithic implementation, leading to an inability to adapt to new requirements, such as creating a graphical user interface (GUI).
 ABC could not directly access the underlying file system and operating system.

-The full ABC system includes a programming environment with a structure editor (syntax-directed editor), suggestions, static variables (persistent), and multiple workspaces, and is available as an interpretercompiler.
-Template:As of, the latest version is 1.05.02, and it is ported to Unix, DOS, Atari, and Apple MacOS.
+The full ABC system includes a programming environment with a structure editor (syntax-directed editor), suggestions, static variables (persistent), and multiple workspaces, and is available as an interpretercompiler. since 2020Template:Dated maintenance category (articles)Script error: No such module "Check for unknown parameters"., the latest version is 1.05.02, for Unix, MS-DOS, Atari ST, and MacOS.

 Example